schuang/essential-command-line-tools-tutorial/README.md

 ## Course description

-On POSIX-complaint systems, such as macOS, Linux or Windows with Cygwin), a number of command-line tools are available that can significantly streamline the daily tasks of a researcher working with advanced computing or data analysis.
+On POSIX-complaint systems, such as macOS, Linux or Windows with Cygwin, a number of command-line tools are available that can significantly streamline the daily tasks of a researcher working with advanced computing or data analysis.
 Unlike their graphical user interface counterparts, which appears to be